YOU CAN TURN YOUR CHILD INTO A ACADEMIC SUPERSTAR

 - Simple Homeschool – There are some great ideas here about time management.
 When you’re homeschooling it’s easy to lose an entire day on one subject or no subject on a really awful day.
 You don’t need a rigid routine, but a routine helps.
 Take the suggestions for mandatory quiet/rest time each afternoon to heart.
 That hour or two each day can transform your life.

-- Be a Healthy & Fit Homeschool Mom – This mom gets it.
-She’s homeschooling her kids.
-She knows that exercise reduces stress and makes you a more effective person and teacher.
-Most importantly, she gets that you are already stretched thin.
-The site offers daily workouts – with different levels so anyone can jump in.
-There are also some great recipes and homeschooling advice.
-If you’re just starting to get physical again, this is a great jump-off point.
+- Be a Healthy & Fit Homeschool Mom – It’s a fact that exercise reduces stress and makes you a more effective person and teacher.
+Most importantly, recognize that you are most likely already stretched thin.
+Find daily workouts – with different levels so anyone can jump in.

 There are a few unrelated items that are excellent Special Education Resources for homeschool parents.
 They are listed below in no certain order.
 Even if you don’t need these resources immediately, bookmark them.
 You never know when they’ll come in handy.